How To Invest In Real Estate

 1. Real Estate Investment Trusts (REITs)

-If you’d like to invest in real estate immediately, with as little money as possible, you should think about real estate investment trusts (REITs).
+If you’d like to invest in real estate immediately, with as little money as possible, take a look at real estate investment trusts (REITs).

 Real estate investment trusts take the fuss out of owning real estate.
 Management handles all of the ownership and rental logistics—you just sit back and collect dividends, which are frequently higher than many stock-based investments.